GeoArena: Evaluating Open-World Geographic Reasoning in Large Vision-Language Models: GeoArena

 \subsection{Participating Models}

-To ensure comprehensive and meaningful comparisons, GeoArena includes a wide range of both open-source and proprietary models.
-Our selection covers popular large vision-language models from multiple providers.
-For the GPT series~\citep{achiam2023gpt}, we include GPT-4o, GPT-4o-mini, GPT-4.1, GPT-4.1-mini, and GPT-4.1 Nano.
-From the Gemini family~\citep{team2023gemini}, we incorporate Gemini 2.5 pro and Gemini 2.5 flash.
+To provide meaningful comparisons of geographic reasoning capabilities, GeoArena includes a diverse selection of both open-source and proprietary models.
+The selection includes representative Large Vision-Language Models (LVLMs) from multiple providers.
+For the GPT series~\cite{achiam2023gpt}, it evaluates GPT 4o, GPT 4o mini, GPT 4.1, GPT 4.1 mini, and GPT 4.1 nano.
+From the Gemini family~\cite{team2023gemini}, it includes Gemini 2.5 pro and Gemini 2.5 flash.
 The Claude series includes Claude Opus 4 and Claude Sonnet 4.
-We also evaluate Llama 4 Maverick and Llama4 Scout~\citep{touvron2023llama}, as well as Gemma 3 models~\citep{team2025gemma} in sizes of 27B, 12B, and 4B.
-Additionally, our platform features Qwen2.5-VL models in sizes of 72B, 32B, 7B~\citep{bai2025qwen2}.
-In total, GeoArena currently benchmarks 17 models.
-This broad coverage ensures that users and researchers can evaluate model performance across different architectures, training paradigms, and capabilities.
+It also evaluates Llama 4 maverick and Llama 4 scout~\cite{touvron2023llama}, as well as Gemma 3 models~\cite{team2025gemma} in sizes of 27B, 12B, and 4B.
+Additionally, the platform evaluates Qwen 2.5 VL models in sizes of 72B, 32B, and 7B~\cite{bai2025qwen2}.
+As shown in Appendix~\ref{appendix:models}, GeoArena currently benchmarks 17 models in total.
+This coverage allows users and researchers to evaluate model performance across different architectures, training paradigms, and geographic reasoning capabilities.